shar1738/RustDesk_Gaming/README.md

 Use the obtained resolution in the RD_Window file.

 GETTING EVERYTHING WORKING
 If you are under restricted wifi access I recomend using a hotspot, if you can, use a vpn as well for extra security please do so.
 Run Rust Desk on your home pc and then run it on your remote computer, connect using the pin from your home computer.
 If you want audio look into streammyaudio software for windows and use a virtual audio cable as your input device (Virtual audio cable costs $5 but there are other free alternatives).
 Now with rust desk up in running make a shortcut on your desktop for ethier the GM_GUI or GM.
 Run the program and line up the radius size with the in the game crosshairs with the radius scale buttons.
 Full screen Rust desk and select the game you want to play and get to the point where your controlling the game camera.
 After that minimize RustDesk so you get  back to desktop.
-Then toggle on the radius and then alt tab back into your game and use esc if you are stuck in a game menu.
+Then toggle on the radius and then alt tab back into your game.
+Use esc if you are stuck in a game menu.
 Remember to get out of this game state refer to THE ISSUE.
 That pretty much sums up everything though.
 Let me know if you have any questions or feedback.
 Happy Bootleg-Gaming!